Rohana Wijeweera: Early life

-Patabendi Don Jinadasa Nandasiri Wijeweera was born on 14 July 1943 (Bastille Day), to Patabendi Don Andris Wijeweera and Nasi Nona Wickramakalutota, who lived in Kottegoda, a coastal village situated close to Matara in southern Sri Lanka and mostly belonged to the Karava caste hierarchy.
+Patabendi Don Jinadasa Nandasiri Wijeweera was born on 14 July 1943, to Patabendi Don Andris Wijeweera and Nasi Nona Wickramakalutota, who lived in Kottegoda, a coastal village situated close to Matara in southern Sri Lanka.
+His family mostly belonged to the Karava caste hierarchy.
 The eldest in the family, he had a younger brother Ananda and a younger sister Chitranie.

 His father, who ran a small business, was an active member of the Ceylon Communist Party and very close to Dr. S. A. Wickramasinghe.
 He was disabled after an attack by thugs believed to be members of an opposing political party during the 1947 Parliamentary election campaign for the Hakmana electorate candidate Premalal Kumarasiri.
 Don Andris Wijeweera died in 1965.

 Education

 Wijeweera had his primary education at Goda Uda Government School in Kottegoda from 1947 to 1953.
 In 1954 he entered Goda Uda Government Senior School and was there until mid-1959.
 He entered Ambalangoda Dharmashoka College in July 1959 to study GCE Ordinary Level in the science stream.
 Although he passed the exam, gaining credit grades for some subjects, he was not able to continue his studies due to limited family finances.

-Having become active in the communist party, he applied and gained a scholarship to attend the Lumumba University to study medicine and in September 1960 he went to the Soviet Union.
+Having become active in the communist party, he applied and gained a scholarship to attend Lumumba University in Moscow to study medicine.
+In September 1960 he travelled to the Soviet Union to begin his studies.
 He completed the Russian language examination within seven and a half months, obtaining a distinction, and spent his holidays travelling through the USSR.
-He also worked during this time as an agricultural worker in the Moldavian Republic.
+He also worked during this time as an agricultural worker in the Moldavian Socialist Republic.
 He worked through his medical studies well up to third year and also obtained a distinction in political economics in 1963.

 In late 1963 he became ill and received medical treatment from a hospital in Moscow, but finally requested a full academic term of medical leave and returned to Ceylon.
 At that time the Communist Party of Ceylon was divided into two groups which were pro-Chinese and pro-Soviet.
-A vocal supporter of the pro-Chinese wing Ceylon Communist Party (Maoist), he did not get a visa to return to the USSR.
+A vocal supporter of the pro-Chinese wing Ceylon Communist Party (Maoist), Wijeweera did not get a visa to return to the USSR.